Geometric integration by parts and Lepage equivalents: Contact structure and geometric integration by parts

 \subsection{Variational morphisms and canonical splittings}

-We recall shortly the definition and the basic properties of variational morphisms; see \cite{FF:Natural}.
-Then, in view of a comparison with the Krbek-Musilov\'a geometric integration by parts, we discuss in greater detail their algorithmic splitting properties, which correspond to the possibility of performing a global and \textit{covariant} integration by parts, distinguishing the case of codegree $s=0$ from the case $0<s\le n$.
-Finally we include some results about the uniqueness properties of the aforementioned splittings.
+We now recall shortly the definition and the basic properties of variational morphisms; see \cite{FF:Natural}.
+In view of a comparison with the Krbek-Musilov\'a geometric integration by parts, we discuss their algorithmic splitting properties, which correspond to the possibility of performing a global and \textit{covariant} integration by parts.
+We distinguish the case of codegree $s=0$ from the case $0<s\le n$ and include some results about the uniqueness properties of the aforementioned splittings.